enonic/old-xp-doc/doc/developer/schema/mixins.rst

 Mixins
 ======

 Structures of data that are repeated in different content types or component descriptors may be defined as mixins.
-Such structures (like a set of address fields or a combobox with a standard set of values) would be defined once in a mixin and then the mixin would be called in other schemas that require these fields.
+Such structures (like some address fields or a combobox with a standard set of values) would be defined once in a mixin and then the mixin would be called in other schemas that require these fields.
 The mixin definition file must be placed in the folder ``site/mixins/[name]`` and named
 ``[name].xml``.
 For example, ``site/mixins/us-address/us-address.xml``.